 It’s Official — Biden Will (NOT) Be the Demo Nominee in 2024

-If Biden makes it to the 2024 presidential primary, he will either intentionally default, or withdraw altogether to clear a path for his successor.
-Unless…
+If Biden makes it to the 2024 presidential primary, he will either intentionally default or withdraw to clear a path for his successor, most likely, Gavin Newsom – unless…

 And he will mount a campaign, but will he be the Demo candidate?